PHS LogoMain Banner

 Click here for specific microphone calibrator recommendations.

-Calibrating SpectraPLUS simply involves inserting the microphone into the calibrator and running the calibration utility.
+Calibrating SpectraPLUS-RT or SpectraPLUS-SC simply involves inserting the microphone into the calibrator and running the calibration utility.
 Enter the mic calibrator output level for the reference level (e.g. 94) and choose SPL as the reference units (rms).
-Now click the "Measure Input Signal" button and SpectraPLUS will compute the calibration parameters; the analyzer will then be calibrated in units of SPL - it couldn't be much easier!
+Now click the "Measure Input Signal" button and the analyzer will compute the calibration parameters; the analyzer will then be calibrated in units of SPL.
+If you are using our SpectraDAQ-200 module you can calibrate directly using the microphone sensitivity value.

 Q) Can I run the software on my Laptop?

 A) Yes.
 Most laptops include built in sound support.
-USB and Firewire sound cards with excellent performance are widely available.
+USB and Firewire sound cards are widely available.
+SpectraDAQ-200 and all of the Data Translation DT-9800 models use a USB interface.

 Q) How do I connect the signal to the analyzer?